ActioPtyLtd/datapipes-pipescript/README.md

 We have two Tasks *T1* and *T2*.
 Task *T1* will firstly consume the initalisation DOM *D0*. *T1* then produces the DOM *D1*, which *T2* will consume before *T2* produces the DOM *D2* to complete the pipeline.
 You can say Tasks *react* on external events captured in data structures we have labeled DOMs.

-In more detail, the DOM captures [DataSets](#datasets) that have been sucessfully (or unsuccessfully) extracted or utilised by a Task together with any events captured in the process.
+In more detail, the DOM capture [DataSets](#datasets) which have been sucessfully (or unsuccessfully) extracted or utilised by a Task together with any events captured in the process.
 They can be visualised as follows:

 <!--[note: DOMs are immutable objects that flow through Pipes and Tasks {bg:cornsilk}]